jdserenity/cmakevcpkgcafexperience/README.md

 ./build/vcpkg2

+-
 if it doesn't work it's probably bc the paths in the CMakePreset files are not correct for your system

 caf actors example is from their examples folder

+if you want this folder to be part of a larger git repo just delete the .git and .gitignore that's inside of this one